bbauska/12-term-commands/readme.md

 search through a large log file and generate a new file containing only errors from today.

-// Search for today\'s date (in format yyyy-mm-dd) and write the results to a new file.
+// Search for today's date (in format yyyy-mm-dd) and write the results to a new file.
 ```
 grep "$(date +"%Y-%m-%d")" all-errors-ever.log > today-errors.log
 ```